The mission of the Episcopal Foundation of Dallas is to expand the Kingdom of God through disciplined investing for transformative ministries.

 - Grant requests will be processed by Foundation staff.
 All complete, qualifying applications will be reviewed by the Foundation’s Grants Committee, who will make funding recommendations to the full Board of Trustees.
 The Foundation’s Board of Trustees will review these recommendations and approve final grants in June.

 - The Foundation will announce grants by July 1.
 All applicants will be notified in writing as to the amount of their grant award, if any.
-Award letters will include a Grant Agreement.
+Award letters will include a Grant Agreement that must be returned before funds will be distributed.

 - Recipient has signed and returned the Grant Agreement, documenting the terms of the award, including the stated purpose for use of the funds.

-- Recipient is prepared to spend the grant award for the stated purpose upon receipt of the funds.
+- Recipient is prepared to spend the grant award for the stated purpose upon receipt of the funds within the specified time frame.